GovAlta/nx-tools/packages/semantic-release-nuget/README.md

 This plugin is intended for CI environments and runs `dotnet pack` with `--no-build` and `/p:Version={semVer}` in `prepare`.
 Note that this means it only sets the Nuget package version and does not handle assembly version(s).

+The environment variable `NUGET_API_KEY` is used as the API key for pushing to the Nuget source.